-In this work, we have studied to what extent the core-crust transition properties can be predicted by using a reduced set of phenomenological constraints.
+In this paper, we have studied to what extent the core-crust transition properties can be predicted by using a reduced set of phenomenological constraints.

 Different kinds of nuclear models have been compared: Skyrme and relativistic effective models, and a microscopic BHF approach.
-It is seen that the EOS obtained in the relativistic cases present much more variability in their density dependence than the Skyrme ones, due to different ways of describing the interaction: notably, a softer symmetry energy is obtained with density-dependent couplings, and the inclusion of the delta meson leads to an atypic density evolution of the symmetry energy slope, as was noticed in Ref.
-[23].
-A more regular behavior is observed within the Skyrme sets of paramaters: this has the drawback to bring possibly spurious correlations between the EOS properties at saturation and subsaturation density.
-As for the BHF calculations, although microscopic approaches are indispensable to provide realistic predictions for the EOS away from the phenomenological constraints, they cannot be used as a reference to fix the core-crust transition properties because of the large uncertainty in the curvature properties of the microscopic EOS.
+It is seen that the EOS obtained in the relativistic cases present much more variability in their density dependence than the Skyrme ones, due to different ways of describing the interaction; notably, a softer symmetry energy is obtained with density-dependent couplings, and the inclusion of the delta meson leads to an atypic density evolution of the symmetry energy slope, as was noticed in Ref.
+[26].
+A more regular behavior is observed within the Skyrme sets of parameters; this has the drawback to bring possibly spurious correlations between the EOS properties at saturation and subsaturation density.
+As for the BHF calculations, although microscopic approaches are indispensable to provide realistic predictions for the EOS away from the phenomenological constraints, their predictions for the core-crust transition properties are very sensitive to the numerical fit of the EOS, which is necessary to determine its curvature.
+However, other ways could be followed to constrain the curvature properties from microscopic approaches, such as the study of Landau parameters [29, 30].